Robotics & AI: 2022 Valuation Multiples

-In Q4 2021 the median EV/Revenue Multiple for AI & Robotics companies was 4.7x, with a median EV/EBITDA multiple of 21.4x.
+In Q4 2022 the median EV/Revenue Multiple for AI & Robotics companies was 2.5x—just above pre-pandemic levels.

 reports : Tech, Trends and Valuation